Lexington, KY Solar Panels

 Lexington homeowners have access to several solar incentives in Kentucky that can help reduce the upfront and ongoing costs of going solar.

-The federal residential solar tax credit no longer applies.
-For those exploring leasing, Palmetto’s LightReach program handles the commercial tax credit and reflects those savings in your monthly payment — simplifying the process.
+Note that the federal residential solar tax credit no longer applies.
+For those considering a solar lease, Palmetto’s LightReach program handles incentives on the commercial side and passes savings through lower monthly payments.

 | Incentive | Type | Description | Source |